 The pinwheel serves as the national symbol for child abuse prevention.
 It is a reflection of hope, health and safety – what PCAV and our parent organization, Prevent Child Abuse America, desire for children throughout Virginia and everywhere.

 Pinwheels for Prevention is a nationwide public awareness campaign that puts a new spin on prevention.
 The campaign uses community activities and public policies to prioritize prevention right from the start, making sure child abuse and neglect never occur.

-This uplifting symbol of childhood represents our efforts to ensure the healthy development of children, while recognizing that child development is a building block for community and economic development.
+The pinwheel – an uplifting symbol of childhood – represents our efforts to ensure the healthy development of children, while recognizing that child development is a building block for community and economic development.
 When children don’t have equal opportunities for growth and development, we put the future of our society at risk.
 A focus on innovative programming that lays the foundation for children’s safety, growth and development reduces the possibility of more serious problems occurring later.

-Every April – during Child Abuse Prevention Month – PCAV and many of its 43 partner organizations around the state plant pinwheel gardens in honor of children in their communities.
+Every April – during Child Abuse Prevention Month – PCAV and many of its partner organizations around the state plant pinwheel gardens in honor of children in their communities.
 Lewis Ginter Botanical Gardens in Richmond hosts the state’s signature pinwheel garden every year near a lake in the Children’s Garden.
 Each year, volunteers plant nearly 4,000 pinwheels to celebrate Virginia youths.